oroinc/documentation/crm/dev_guide/getting_started_book/localization.rst

 System Configuration
 --------------------

-The OroPlatform system configuration which is available the *System* / *Configuration* menu has a special *Localization* section that defines localization parameters.
+The OroPlatform system configuration which is available in the **System > Configuration** menu has a special **Localization** section that defines localization parameters.
-The user interface looks like this:

 .. image:: /dev_guide/img/localization/system_configuration.png

-- **Locale**: defines the current system locale and is used to format date/time/datetime, numeric and percent values, monetary values and appropriate name formats;
+   :alt: Localization configuration settings

 - **Primary Location**: usually refers to the current country and is used to define appropriate address formats and the default currency;
 - **Format address per country**: is a flag used to define whether or not